 Rules and Eligibility:

-Judging: Entries will be judged on originality, poetic quality, and thoughtful use of mathematical imagery.
+Judging: Entries were judged on originality, poetic quality, and thoughtful use of mathematical imagery by a panel of three judges: JoAnne Growney, Gizem Karaali, and Larry Lesser.
+They compiled a list of resources for more exploration below.
 Date of announcement of winners: Dec.
 12.

 Rights: The AMS will retain no ownership rights to your poetry.
 Such rights remain with the poet at all times.